 well above the regulatory minimum of 15%.

 STANDARD ASSETS'' PROVISIONING

 Pursuant to the Notification No. DNBS.222/CGM (US)-2011 dated 17th

-per cent on the outstanding standard assets of NBFCs, your Company has
+on the outstanding Standard Assets of NBFCs, your Company has made

-Further the company has decided to make a Floating Provision on
+Further, the Company has decided to create additional Floating

-Standard Assets @ 0.25% which will be available for adjustment against
+requirement, which would be available for adjustment against Provision

 MANAGEMENT DISCUSSION AND ANALYSIS

 The Management Discussion and Analysis of financial condition,